Non-Compete Litigation (Part 2)

 Finally, appellant claims that he is entitled, on reversal and remand to the trial court, to compensatory and punitive damages and attorney's fees as determined by the trial court based on the erroneous issuance of the temporary order.
 As authority, appellant cites to ... cases [that] rely upon Section 60.07, Florida Statutes, in holding that a defendant is entitled to recover damages (including attorney's fees) which resulted from the issuance of a temporary injunction.
 However, fatal to appellant's reliance upon the above authorities is the fact that Section 60.07 allowing the court in the main suit to determine and award damages upon dissolution of an injunction applies only where an injunction bond as been filed.
 See Hoffman v.
 Barlly, 97 So.2d 355 (Fla.
 3d DCA 1957).
 Thus, any remedy appellant might have for damages for the erroneous issuance of the subject order must lie elsewhere than the instant suit.

 Successful and competent defense against a temporary injunction must include arguing for the highest bond amount that the evidence will allow.
 While the first goal will be to defeat the temporary injunction at the trial court level, the bond would be essential to recover damages in the event the temporary injunction is later dissolved on appeal or in later court proceedings.
 Failure to secure a bond in the highest amount could result in failure to recover damages from an unlawful injunction.
-Peter Mavrick is a Fort Lauderdale non-compete attorney who regularly represents clients in non-compete litigation in Broward, Miami-Dade, and Palm Beach Counties.
+Peter Mavrick is a Fort Lauderdale and Miami non-compete attorney who regularly represents clients in non-compete litigation in Broward, Miami-Dade, and Palm Beach Counties.

 The information herein is not intended as legal advice, and any advice would require understanding the client’s particular legal situation.